-Cheesy Taco Soup is thick, hearty, and loaded with taco-inspired ingredients, and a homemade cheese sauce.
+Cheesy Taco Soup is loaded with taco-inspired ingredients and a homemade gluten-free cheese sauce.
 No condensed soup needed!

 You guys, I think figured it out.
 I know where all the cowboys have gone!
 To my house for Cheesy Taco Soup!